codingburgas/sprint-math-games-9th-grade-techstorm/README.md

 .

-First of all discussed our project then Raya and Anastas started doing the design of the games.
+First of all discussed our project then Raya started doing the design of the games.
 Later Dessislav and Vikor started working on the project.
 After a few sessions we were finally done with our job.
 It took some time, but it was well worth it!
 .